davidverweij/davidverweij.github.io/_posts/2016-12-14-smoothmoves.md

     title: "Instead of depth-sensing, AR markers can also trigger the visuals"
     alt: "Detailed shot of the phone showing moving buttons in the AR app, an AR marker triggers the visualisation."
 ---
 <p>SmoothMoves is an interaction technique for Augmented Reality (AR) based on smooth pursuits head movements.
 Using spatial-positioning for context-aware headsets, or AR markers otherwise, circular moving targets (or 'buttons') are overlaid on the interaction object.
 By - every so slightly - moving your head along with these targets, selection is performed.
+The shown prototype was build to demonstrate potential use cases of the technique in real-world settings.
 </p>
 <h2 class="h2">Technology</h2>
 <p>